rsproule/gotcha/README.md

 Some pre-requisites to get the visualization working:

-- need to run a local websocket server for the frontend to recieve messages
+- need to run a local websocket server for the frontend to receive messages
   - I use websocat: <https://github.com/vi/websocat>
   - `brew install websocat`